-Context: RBI had been warning lenders on possible misuse of Society for Worldwide Interbank Financial Telecommunication (SWIFT); it has finally fined 36 banks for negligence.
+Context: The Reserve Bank of India (RBI) had been warning lenders on the possible misuse of Society for Worldwide Interbank Financial Telecommunication (SWIFT); it has finally fined 36 banks for negligence.

 What is SWIFT?

 - SWIFT is the global messaging software and is headquartered in Brussels, Belgium.
-It is a global member-owned cooperative that.
+It is a global member-owned cooperative.

 - It allows financial entities to send and receive messages about financial transactions in a secure, standardised and reliable environment.

 - It was founded in 1973 to develop a secure electronic messaging service and common standards to facilitate cross-border payments.